Nevenall/sufficient-reason/System/Making_a_Mage.md

     **Prime**           | Control over primordial energies.
     **Spirit**          | Contact with Otherworldly spaces and entities.
     **Time**            | Perception of, and influence over, temporal states and time-based phenomena.

+### Specialties

+  *Spend Character Dice to add Specialties to a Sphere, up to d12.
+No specialty can be higher then your Arete.*

+  Mages may develop specialties in specific aspects of a Sphere.

 ## Backgrounds